2017 GEESE ARE SOLD OUT! THANKS SO MUCH FOR A GREAT YEAR!

-TAKING RESERVATIONS NOW!
+Contact us for more information about our Christmas geese.
 You can reserve a fresh goose for the holidays!
 These are $8 / lb and are processed just before Christmas so they are fresh and not frozen for your holiday meal.
-Fresh geese are normally 5 to 12 lbs.
+Fresh geese are normally 6 to 12 lbs.
 Reserve your whole goose today with a $20 down payment.
 Geese will be processed on December 21 and available for pick up on December 22.
 The balance will be due at pick up.
 Geese that aren’t picked up by Christmas Eve will be frozen.
-We also have a few frozen geese available ($7 / lb) – contact us if you want to try one today!

 “Christmas is coming, the goose is getting fat…”